Thursday, August 20, 2020

 “That’s because it’s at home,” Pharazon hissed.

 Terra sighed and stood up, bringing a few bowls and plates with her.
-“But they’re not even asking you to do their dishes, just yours,” she said.
-“Why don’t you try looking at the situation a little more positively?”
+“Why don’t you try looking at the situation a little more positively?
+We’re safe and being taken care of.
+The Werelupes promised they wouldn’t go after Blynn and Hyren.
+And they’re really not all that bad once you get to know—”

-“Because there is nothing positive about it,” Pharazon grumbled as she and Isengrim left.
+“I don’t see anything positive about what’s going on,” Pharazon grumbled as she and Isengrim left.

-All through washing dishes and following the Werelupe through the maze of tunnels, Terra worried about Pharazon.
+All through washing dishes and following Isengrim through the maze of tunnels, Terra worried about Pharazon.
 He refused to look outside himself and see solutions, ways to help, things to be grateful for.
 Instead, he was just becoming more and more close-minded and angry.

-As they walked, Terra grew weary, and surmised that it must be close to her usual bedtime.
+As they walked, Terra felt her lack of sleep catching up with her.
 It didn’t help that the Burrows were so immense that it took a lot of walking to get places.
 Living someplace huge sounded cool in theory, but in reality it was not for the faint of legs.

 Although she was one to talk, Terra thought, considering she owned an expansive villa.
 She remembered how she and Blynn would hold wagon races down the marble halls, and although Hyren would grouse that they were making too much noise, eventually he’d join in, too, and they’d all end up in a jumbled pile laughing so hard their stomachs hurt.
 Pharazon always decried such activities as too dangerous for his fragile person.